 Think carefully about why you are buying one

-There is no suggestion here that you should start to question your decision!
-This is more about being sure you understand what you expect to get out of your motorhome because that will tell you how you are going to use it.
+We’re in no way suggesting that you begin to question your decision to invest in a motorhome.
+Far from it.
+Instead, we’d just like you to be sure you understand what you expect to get out of your motorhome – because that will tell you how you are going to use it.

-That, in turn, will feed into your deliberations about the type of motorhome that is likely to be suitable for your needs.
-If you plan to use your motorhome regularly for long-distance trips around Europe and with a number of passengers aboard, it may incline you towards certain types of vehicle.
-By contrast, if you are planning to just use it occasionally in the UK over the summer months that might suggest a different approach.
+That, in turn, will inform your thinking about the type of motorhome that is likely to be suitable for your needs.
+If you plan to use your motorhome regularly for long-distance trips around Europe and with several passengers aboard, for example, you are likely to incline towards certain types of vehicle over others.
+By contrast, if you are planning to use your motorhome only occasionally in the UK and just over the summer months you are likely to adopt a different approach.

 Prepare your finances

-Once you have a type of vehicle in mind, whether that is brand new or pre-used, you should start to get a reasonable understanding of the sort of price you may be paying.
+Once you have the type of vehicle in mind, whether that is brand new or pre-used, you should start to get a reasonable understanding for the ballpark figure you will probably need to pay for that type of motorhome.

-It’s always advisable to be sure in advance just how you plan to finance your purchase.
+It’s always advisable to be sure in advance just how you plan to finance your motorhome (we can provide help if required).
 Apart from providing you with peace of mind, it also means you’ll be able to focus on driving a hard deal with the seller.

 Don’t emotionally commit based on photos alone

-All manufacturers understandably show their product in the very best light in their publicity material.
+All manufacturers understandably show their products in the very best light in their publicity material.
 Try to avoid losing your heart to a given motorhome based on that input alone.

-There is absolutely no substitute for hard research on the models you are thinking about and at the same time, getting your hands on them for a test drive etc.
+There is absolutely no substitute for hard research into the models you are thinking about and, at the same time, getting your hands on them for a personal inspection and test drive.

-A motorhome that looks fantastic in an online photograph and presentation might feel completely different to you if you were inspecting it inside and driving in for an hour or two.
-So, keep an open mind at the outset.
+A motorhome that looks fantastic in an online photograph and presentation might feel completely different to you once you can get to know it up close and personal, perhaps by driving in for an hour or two.
+So, keep an open mind from the outset.

 Take expert advice

 Buying a motorhome is not like buying a car.
-It is a specialist area and any motorhome buying guide should make the point clearly that, unless you have prior in-depth knowledge, you should take expert advice and guidance before deciding on a given vehicle.
+It is very much a specialist subject and any motorhome buying guide should make the point clearly that, unless you have prior in-depth knowledge, you should take expert advice and guidance before deciding on a given vehicle.

 Think about parking and storage when not in use

-Remember that local laws and your insurance policy might prohibit you from permanently parking your motorhome on the public street when it is not in use.
+Remember that local laws and your insurance policy might prohibit you from permanently parking your motorhome on the public highway when it is not in use.

-Similarly, parking on your driveway or in your back garden might be an issue with neighbours.
+Similarly, parking on your driveway or in your back garden might be an easy route to losing friendly relations with your neighbours.

-There are often easy solutions to this type of challenge but be sure you have thought this one through in advance.
+There are often easy solutions to this type of challenge – just be sure you have thought through the issues in advance.

 Don’t over-compromise on quality